Factory Pictures

 last ever Super Beetle Cabriolet rolled off the assembly line January 10,

-1980, making way for VW Golf production
+1980, making way for VW Golf production.

 A

-Viper Green Metallic "Big Edition" Super Beetle nears completion
+Viper Green Metallic "Big Edition" Super Beetle nears completion.

-painting 1303 body shells at Wolfsburg in 1974
+shells at Wolfsburg in 1974.

 August

-11, 1970 - 1302 Super Beetle production begins at Volkswagenwerk Wolfsburg
+11, 1970 - 1302 Super Beetle production begins at Volkswagenwerk Wolfsburg.

 August